-Data collection will also involve the collection of blood samples to examine the pre and post-release exposures to blood borne viruses, and record linkage to health and law enforcement data bases will compliment this data.
+Data collection also involved the collection of blood samples to examine the pre and post-release exposures to blood borne viruses, and record linkage to health and law enforcement databases complimented this data.

-Conducted in collaboration with Justice Health (Victoria) and researchers from the University of New South Wales and Monash University, this project will provide important insights to inform policy and practice to prevent ongoing morbidity and recidivism and re-incarceration in this population.
+Conducted in collaboration with Justice Health (Victoria) and researchers from the University of New South Wales and Monash University, this project provided important insights to inform policy and practice to prevent ongoing morbidity and recidivism and re-incarceration in the population specified.

 Abstract adapted from the Burnet Institute